breast lift surgery with sydney plastic surgeon dr ellis choy

 Most patients opt to manage the pain and discomfort they feel with anti-inflammatory medication.
 Speak to Dr Ellis Choy or his team for more information about the medication you could use to achieve this.

 During this first week, you are advised to support the breasts with a post-operative bra.
-This helps to achieve the best aesthetic results for your surgery, and also prevents excess swelling and damage.
+This helps to achieve better aesthetic results for your surgery, and also helps prevent excess swelling and damage.

 After One Week